tpwres/teczki-polskiego-wrestlingu/content/e/ppw/2024-10-26-ppw-co-za-noc.md

 3 = { path = "2024-10-26-ppw-co-za-tatuaz.jpg", caption = "_Tattoo parlour Syrena.
 Get yerself a tattoo at the show._", source = "Official PpW Facebook" }
 +++

 "Co Za Noc" (_What a Night_) was an event announced on 10.09.2024, and held on Saturday, October 26th 2024 by [PpW Ewenement](@/o/ppw.md).
-It took place in a brand new venue - a post-industrial complex at Mińska 65 in Warsaw.
+It took place in a brand new venue - a post-industrial complex at [Mińska&nbsp;65](@/v/minska-65.md) in Warsaw.

 Just like most of PpW's bigger shows, this event was streamed live on their YouTube channel for free.